-Some DM particles bound to the halo pass through the star, scatter off of nuclei in the star, and are captured.
+Some DM particles bound to the halo pass through the star, scatter off of nuclei in the star, and are captured. n.b. this is the same process as in direct detection experiments

 Possible source of DM fuel: capture

 - Some DM particles bound to the halo pass through the star, scatter off of nuclei in the star, and are captured.
 (This it the origin of the indirect detection effect in the Earth and Sun). - Two uncertainties: